msembinelli/React-Google-Apps-Script/README.md

 > npm run login
 ```

-4. Create a new Google Sheets file and a bound Google Scripts project for your React project:
+4. Create a new Google Sheets file and a bound Google Scripts project for your Preact project:

 ```
 > npm run setup